 17. “Is veganism a religion?”

 No. There is no religious agenda and no belief in a superior being or higher power in veganism.
 Simply put, veganism is a social justice movement and moral philosophy that aims to reduce harm to animals and reject seeing animals as objects.
-Anyone and everyone from any background or any religious identity (including nonreligious people) may follow the vegan lifestyle in order to live more ethically, healthily, or sustainably.
+Anyone and everyone from any background or any religious identity, including nonreligious people, may follow the vegan lifestyle in order to live more ethically, healthily, or sustainably.
 In fact, reasoning in veganism is more aligned with that of secularism as moral behaviour is encouraged on the basis of empathy, moral intuition, and logic, rather than spiritual guidance or scripture.

 18. “I like meat/cheese etc too much”

 Try alternatives as much as you can.
 There is an abundance of delicious and diverse plantbased foods available.
 Explore!
 I liked animal products too before ditching them.
 But a lot of that was just habit and familiarity.
 Eventually I could no longer justify taking someone’s life because I liked the way they tasted.
-So give it a go, take steps to replace your meals, start with something easier (like buying plantbased milk instead of cow’s milk to start with) then work your way up to other products, talk to people, and google all your favourite recipes.
+So give it a go, take steps to replace your meals, start with something easier (like buying plantbased milk instead of cow’s milk) then work your way up to other products, talk to people, and google all your favourite recipes.
 Even though the habit of eating animals can take time to shift, if your mind and heart are on board to protect animals, then you’ll be able to conquer those habits too.

 If you have any questions you’d like to add to this list, or questions that you’d like a response to, please comment below.
 Check back in for any additions, as this page will be kept updated.